 I assume no one would complain about the 2000 acres of greenery.
 That would be a huge environmental boon.
-It is like someone building a huge park spending their own money.
+It is like someone building a huge park spending his or her own money.

 So the main concerns would perhaps be with respect to the 1900 acres for the seven townships.